Seagate/cortx-experiments/S3/Full-Fake-TTFB/objective/README.md

 POC Details
 ===========

 HW node has 96 CPUs and 376GB of RAM.
+This is single R2-spec'd server node.

 Approximate number of s3 instances should be 31.

 With 600 concurrent clients and even load distribution each instance should process ~20 concurrent connections.